Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Preliminaries

 \begin{theorem*} A complex reflection group is a duality group exactly when it is well-generated. \end{theorem*}

 In \cite{MR1856398} Bessis proves that duality groups are well-generated without using the classification.
-A duality group $W$ possesses an essentially unique highest degree basic invariant $f_d$.
-It is not difficult to see (using lemma \ref{lem1}) that in this case a generic line $L$ of direction $f_d$ in $V{\!/\!\!/} W$ will intersect the discriminant hypersurface transversally exactly $n$ times.
-Bessis shows that after removing these points, the inclusion of the punctured line $L'$ into $V^{\text{reg}}{\!/\!\!/} W$ is surjective on fundamental groups, producing $n$ generators for the braid group, and hence for $W$.
+Consider a generic line $L$ of direction $f_n$ in $V{\!/\!\!/} W$ (i.e. parallel to $\{f_1=\cdots =f_{n-1}=0\}$).
+In a duality group the direction of $L$ is uniquely determined.
+(If we use our convention that the basic invariants come from ${\rm Hom}_W(V,H)$ as in (\ref{CST-theorem}), then in fact $f_n$ is uniquely determined up to a scalar as well.)
+Bessis observes that lemma \ref{lem1} below, along with regularity of $d$ for duality groups (see \ref{regularcriterion} below), implies that $L$ intersects the discriminant hypersurface transversally exactly $({\rm deg} \Delta)/d=(d_1+\cdots + d_n +d_1^*+\cdots + d_n^*)/d=n$ times.
+He then shows that after removing these points, the inclusion of the punctured line $L^{\text{reg}}$ into $V^{\text{reg}}{\!/\!\!/} W$ is surjective on fundamental groups, producing $n$ generators for the braid group, and hence for $W$.
 Despite this pleasing argument, there still seems to be no conceptual proof of the converse.
 The considerations below may shed light on this.

 If $k$ is an integer let us denote by $I_k^W$ the ideal in $S^W$ generated by homogeneous polynomials with degree not divisible by $k$.
 The corresponding ideal in $S$ is denoted $I_k=S\cdot I^W_k$.
 In particular $I_0=I$ is the Hilbert ideal.
 The notation is consistent in that $I_k^W$ consists exactly of the invariant polynomials in $I_k$.
 Note that $I_k$ is generated by a regular sequence, namely, by those basic invariants it contains. $I^W_k$ is always radical but $I_k$ need not be.